 Grants.
 SMUD receives grant proceeds from federal and state assisted programs for its projects which include, but are not limited to, advanced and renewable technologies, electric transportation, and energy efficiency.
 SMUD also periodically receives grant proceeds from federal or state assistance programs as partial reimbursements for costs it has incurred as a result of natural disasters, such as storm or fire damages.
 When applicable, these programs may be subject to financial and compliance audits pursuant to regulatory requirements.
 SMUD considers the possibility of any material disallowances to be remote.
-During 2017, SMUD recorded \$4.9 million of grant proceeds and recognized \$3.0 million as a component of Other Income - Net, in the Consolidated Statements of Revenues, Expenses and Changes in Net Position, and \$1.9 million as a component of Other Income - Net, in the Consolidated Statements of Revenues, Statements of Revenues, Expenses and Changes in Net Position, and \$0.2 million as a Regulatory Credit (see Note 8).
+During 2017, SMUD recorded \$4.9 million of grant proceeds and recognized \$3.0 million as a component of Other Income - Net, in the Consolidated Statements of Revenues, Expenses and Changes in Net Position, and \$1.9 million as a Regulatory Credit.
+During 2016, SMUD recorded \$0.5 million of grant proceeds and recognized \$0.3 million as a component of Other Income - Net, in the Consolidated Statements of Revenues, Expenses and Changes in Net Position, and \$0.2 million as a Regulatory Credit (see Note 8).